wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Translation POT file has been regenerated.

 = 4.1.5 =
 - Added a new feature to toggle password visibility option in the login form.
 [Password toggle documentation](https://simple-membership-plugin.com/show-password-option-in-the-login-form-toggle-password-visibility/)
 - Updated the Dutch language translation files.